Sebastián de Eslava

-Sebastián de Eslava y Lazaga (January 19, 1685 - June 21, 1759) was a Spanish general and colonial official.
+Sebastián de Eslava y Lazaga (January 19, 1685 - June 21, 1759) was a general and colonial official for Spain.
 From April 24, 1740 to November 6, 1749 he was viceroy of the newly reestablished Viceroyalty of New Granada.
 He was governing the viceregal at the time of the defeat of British Admiral Edward Vernon at the Battle of Cartagena de Indias.
 After his death he was named marqués de la Real Defensa de Cartagena de Indias.

 The reestablishment of the Viceroyalty of New Granada

 In 1740 the Viceroyalty of the Nuevo Reino de Granada (New Granada) was reestablished.
 This part of South America, including what are today the countries of Venezuela, Colombia, Panama and Ecuador, had originally been part of the Viceroyalty of Peru.
 It was removed from Peru and established as the separate viceroyalty of New Granada in 1718.
 However, this first viceregal establishment lasted only from 1718 to 1724.
 In 1724 it was returned to Peru.

 There were difficulties governing this large territory from Lima, however.
 In 1740 New Granada was reestablished as a viceroyalty, for the same reasons as it had originally been established — large distances, growing population, tax collection, defense, and administrative control.
 In August 1739 Sebastián de Eslava was named the first viceroy of this second incarnation, with express instructions from the Crown to defend the viceregal against British attacks.